 “All through the picture moves the little Judy, holding it together, being always its motivating feature.” – “The Hollywood Spectator” on “The Wizard of Oz,” 1939

 February 23, 1937: Judy was added as a series regular on the “Jack Oakie’s College” radio show broadcast by the CBS Radio Network out of Los Angeles, California.
 The show was hosted by movie star and comedian Jack Oakie.
 Judy was added after just one appearance (on January 5, 1937) which is a reflection of her talent and the network’s faith in her.
-Judy premiered “(Dear Mr. Gable) You Made Me Love You” to the nation on this broadcast.
+Judy premiered “(Dear Mr. Gable) You Made Me Love You” to the nation on this broadcast and also sang “On Revival Day.”
 Unfortunately, no recording is known to exist.

 February 23, 1938: More ads for Everybody Sing.